 ✓ Best area to stay for first-time visitors and culture lovers

-If you can’t get enough of Europe’s classical charms, Stare Miasto (Old Town) might just be your little slice of heaven in Warsaw.
+Can’t get enough of Europe’s classical charms?
+Stare Miasto (Old Town) might be your little slice of heaven in Warsaw.

 A word of warning to those turned off by inauthenticity: Old Town Warsaw is a reconstruction.
 The original Stare Miasto was almost completely destroyed during the World War II air raids of Warsaw.
-Even so, what you’ll see today is nothing short of lovely and its faithful to the original.
+Even so, what you’ll see today is nothing short of lovely and faithful to the original.

 Recommended hotels in Stare Miasto (Old Town)